brandur/org/drafts/alerting.md

-Adding alerts to systems has entered our institutional memory as a widespread standard practice that helps engineers keep their production systems up.
-The basic idea is that systems should be designed in such a way that they should be able to compensate for common failure cases, but if something happens that's beyond the boundaries of the system's ability to handle, it should tell a human about it so that they can come in and fix the problem manually.
+Adding alerts to systems has become a widespread standard practice that helps engineers keep their production systems up.
+The basic idea of such a setup is that systems should be designed in such a way that they should be able to compensate for common failure cases, but if something happens that's beyond the boundaries of the system's ability to handle, it should tell a human about it so that they can come in and fix the problem manually.

 The on-call model for software was adopted from other industries, the surgeon who may get called in to perform an emergency surgery for example.
 But unlike